Brazil wildfires worsened by 'mega drought,' extreme heat – DW – 08/30/2024

 "These extreme events are becoming more frequent," said Julia Tavares, a Brazilian plant ecologist based at Sweden's Uppsala University.
 In a 2023 study, she and fellow researchers investigated how different parts of the rainforest were responding to the warmer, drier conditions, and found that parts of the Amazon rainforest were becoming increasingly stressed.

-The World Resources Institute has found that wildfires around the world are getting worse, destroying twice as many trees as they were 20 years ago.
+The World Resources Institute reports that wildfires around the world are getting worse, destroying twice as many trees as they were 20 years ago.
 And a 2022 report from the UN Environment Program predicted extreme fires were set to increase 30% by 2050.

 Tavares said, however, that the changing climate wasn't directly sparking the fires in Brazil, adding that naturally occurring blazes were very rare in a tropical climate.